HomeTriviaSpaceSolar System

 ✗ FALSE

-Pluto lost planet status because it hasn't cleared its orbital neighborhood, not because it crosses Neptune's orbit (which Neptune also does).
+Pluto was reclassified as a dwarf planet in 2006 because it fails to clear its orbital neighborhood, not because it crosses Neptune's orbit.

 Click to reveal answer ›